VirginiaFoschi/AI_ETHICS_Proj_Foschi_Triulzi/README.md

 # Ethical Extensions to a Federated Learning Framework for Single-Cell RNA Sequencing

-This repository contains the implementation, experimental results, and report developed for the Ethics in Artificial Intelligence course project, academic year 2025/2026.
+This repository contains the implementation, experimental results, and the final report for the Ethics in Artificial Intelligence course project, academic year 2025/2026.

 Authors: Foschi Virginia, Triulzi Giada